NickLitwinow/XLSXAssembler_Public/README.md

 5. Build the Docker image:
 `docker build . --tag extending_airflow:latest`

-6. Run `docker-compose up -d` command to start the services.
+6. Run `docker-compose up -d` command to start docker services.

+8. (Optional) Run `docker-compose down -v` command to end docker services

 The PyQt5 GUI will launch, where you can select multiple Excel files and begin the ETL process.
 *Runs the app in the development mode.*